In El Palacio Andaluz you can enjoy the essence of flamenco art, intangible heritage of humanity, in capital letters, with a unique show in Andalusia.

-The best flamenco show in Andalusia
+The best flamenco show in Seville

 The lights are turned on and the artists enter the tablao to the rhythm of alegrías.
 The dancers appear in their spectacular batas de cola.
 Moving them requires a refined technique, a skill that our artists possess, as they demonstrate on the tablao.